 Iwase Cosfa has been a member of the RSPO since 2017 and is committed to procuring certified raw materials that respect environmental conservation and human rights in palm oil-producing regions.
-As of 2022, we have obtained RSPO certification at all of our overseas bases, and also support the NDPE (No Deforestation, No Peat, No Exploitation) principle with the aim of procuring based on it.
+As of 2023, we have obtained RSPO certification at all of our overseas bases, and also support the NDPE (No Deforestation, No Peat, No Exploitation) principle with the aim of procuring based on it.
+We share the vision and values promoted by the RSPO and are committed to procuring raw materials based on the RSPO P&C (2018).